 There are actually people that follow Bryan’s truck from venue to venue to sample his culinary creations!
 We have seen Brian’s work from his food truck, can you dare try and imagine what he has accomplished at his new restaurant.
 Try it out for yourself!

-Check out the Blog from The Local Scoop.
+Featured in the Local Scoop Article: From Key West to Food Truck to Restaurant Owner.
 Bryan celebrates his hometown’s culture and cuisine.
 It’s all about being local—with some Caribbean spice thrown in.

 Featured in Virginia Living Magazine.
 Dive In at Dredge